Sunstone

 Feldspars

-Feldspars are a group of rock-forming tectosilicate minerals that make up about 41% of the Earth’s continental crust by weight.
-Feldspars crystallize from magma as veins in both intrusive and extrusive igneous rocks and are also present in many types of metamorphic rock.
+Feldspars are a group of rock-forming tectosilicate minerals that compose about 41% of the Earth’s continental crust by weight.
+These minerals crystallize from magma in both intrusive and extrusive igneous rocks, as well as in many metamorphic rocks.
+A rock composed almost exclusively of calcic plagioclase feldspar is known as anorthosite.
+Feldspars also appear in numerous sedimentary rock types.

 • Potassium feldspar endmember KAlSi3O8